roman-milk/roman-milk.github.io/whos-the-boss.md

  "Jason," I heard from the dressing room.
 "I'm ready."

  I looked into the elegant Russian woman's eyes, seeking permission to enter where men were clearly not normally allowed.
 Seeing as how Nikki and I were the only customers, she nodded me in.
 I went to the door of Nikki's room and opened it slowly.
 Rather than enter, however, I stood in the open doorway and made my examination.
 I motioned Nikki to me and she stepped cautiously forward, anxiously looking through the doorway for anyone else who might be present.
-Report_Story #2